ADVERTISEMENT

 The JewishGen pages can help you find archival and retail sources of yizkor books, as well as translators who can help you read them.
 The Yiddish Book Center in Amherst, Mass., offers copies of select yizkors for a reasonable price.
 The Dorot Jewish Division of the New York Public Library offers free, digitized images of 650 of its 700 yizkor books.
 Some have been translated into English.
 The YIVO Institute for Jewish Research and the Library of Congress hold yizkor books you must access in person.

 Take a step back in time to discover your ancestor’s shtetl in Eastern Europe.
-Learn how with this in-depth guide to Ashkenazi Jewish genealogy.
+This guide to Ashkenazi Jewish genealogy will help you uncover more evidence about their lives.

 3. US Holocaust Memorial Museum